How to Make the Ultimate Mimosa Bar!

 Instead opt for something in the $10-$15 range, and look for Cava from Spain or Prosecco from Italy.
 The later is my go-to, as there’s a nice fruitiness to the wine that will complement the fruit in the juice.

 Go for DRY!
 Your juices will add enough sweetness, so you don’t want to compete with that.
 On the label search for “BRUT” (which means dry).
 Avoid labels that say “extra dry” which actually means there’s residual sugar in the wine (aka sweeter).
-So Brut will be your best option.
+So Brut will be your best and safest option.

 How much sparkling wine or Champagne for a Mimosa?

-- You can average about 6-8 mimosas per 750 bottle of sparkling wine, depending on your ratio.
+- You can average about 6-8 mimosas per 750 ml bottle of sparkling wine, depending on your ratio.
 I don’t like mine too sweet, so I’m more of a 2 parts sparkling to 1 part juice fan (sometimes even 3 parts bubbly to 1 part juice).

 - Others may opt for more of an equal ratio of 50/50.